parithon/PithyLink/README.md

 ## Contributing

-When contributing to this repository, please first discuss the changes you wish to make with the owners and maintainers before submitting a Pull Request (PR).
+When contributing to this repository, please first discuss the changes you wish to make with the owners and maintainers by generating a 'Draft' Pull Request (PR).

 ### Pull Request Process